plu5/plu5.github.io/_devlog/17-git-clean-smudge.md

 > This script registers a git clean filter that drops those volatile fields when the file is staged, while leaving the working-tree copy untouched (smudge = cat).
 Pi keeps writing whatever it likes; git only ever sees the durable subset" "Safe to re-run; idempotent.

 (3) Presumably should look more into git crypt and lfs.

+Potentially useful: [2012 SO question](https://stackoverflow.com/questions/10883350/git-pass-different-variable-to-smudge-filter-according-to-the-project-it-is-invo) by  Momo Rosin.
+Passing information to filters by reading/writing config or a file in the working directory.

 {% include fin.html %}